CompositeFlows/documentation-assembler-vsix/README.md

 This is an experimental port from a c# server/database application - to a GitHub repo/vscode extension.
 A concept driven by transformational conversations with a robotics firm - [HAL Robotics](https://hal-robotics.com).

+ > **To truly understand how it works, we encourage you to explore the [Live Demo](https://docsassemblerdemo.netoftrees.com/).**
-The [Live Demo](https://docsassemblerdemo.netoftrees.com/) was built with this version of the extension.
-We've released it so you can experiment with the concepts firsthand.
-Please note this is an early release with known limitations — we advise caution for critical work.
-There is a production-ready version planned for later this year.
+ >It was built with this version of the extension, which we've released for hands-on experimentation.
+ >*Please note: This is an early release with known limitations.
+We advise caution for critical work until the production-ready version is released later this year.*

 ### *Solve documentation hell,*